top of page

 Transportation Learning Series

-The Equitable Transportation Fund (ETF) is launching a learning series to build field cohesion, inform philanthropic investment, and explore systems-change strategies in transportation.
+The Equitable Transportation Fund (ETF) launched this learning series to build field cohesion, inform philanthropic investment, and explore systems-change strategies in transportation.
 Rooted in ETF's commitment to equity, climate resilience, and people-centered mobility, this virtual series engages funders, advocates, and field leaders in discussions on pressing and often siloed issues in transportation policy and infrastructure planning.

 This learning series aims to: